brunodzogovic/5g-ue/README.md

-# 5g-ue
+# 5G-UE emulator
-Building Docker images emulate User Equipment from OpenAirInterface
+Building Docker images emulate User Equipment from OpenAirInterface.
+The build scripts assigns a MACVLAN network, builds the UE software in a Docker container and runs the image